 When opening a restaurant, certain things like incorporating popular design trends and choosing the right refrigerator are important factors.
 However, the structure of your establishment needs attention, too.
 If your restaurant, house or office was built in the past 50-60 years, chances are your walls and ceilings were created using different types of drywalls.
 Though prevalent, drywalls are an unfamiliar concept to homeowners and restaurateurs — starting from their different types, uses and installation process.
 This article will explain what it is and the different types to use for restaurant drywall.

 Invented in the early 1900s, drywall is a construction material made of gypsum plastered sandwiched between two thick sheets of paper.
-It’s used in almost all modern buildings because drywalling a house or restaurant takes around two days.
+It’s common in almost all modern buildings because drywalling a house or restaurant takes around two days.
 This makes them an easier, quicker more visually pleasant alternative to the traditional lath and plaster duo, which takes a week to apply.

 Usages of drywall include covering metal structures and electrical wiring lining the walls and ceilings of your property.
-It provides insulation and is therefore considered energy-efficient.
-The different types of drywall can also be used to create architectural design features like eaves and arches.
+It provides insulation and is therefore energy-efficient.
+The different types of drywall can also go towards creating architectural design features like eaves and arches.
 Drywall can serve as good partitions.
 It’s waterproof and fire-resistant, because gypsum is an inflammable mineral.
 On top of all these benefits, drywall is affordable.